openshift/enhancements/enhancements/ingress/ingress-dashboard.md

 ## Motivation

 While ingress related metrics already exist and are accessible in the OpenShift Console (via the menu “Observe” > Metrics”), there is no consolidated view presenting a summary of them.
 There are existing dashboards in other areas (such as etcd, compute resources, etc.), but networking today is less represented there, despite its importance for monitoring and troubleshooting.
+Metrics such as HAProxy error rates, or latencies, can be made more visible by promoting them in a dashboard.

 In addition, product management has shown interest in providing and making more visible some cluster-wide statistics such as the number of routes and shards in use.

+More details on the new dashboard content is provided below.

 ### Goals

-1. Review and select a subset of the available metrics that should be included in the new dashboard.
-This should ideally be done with the help of the NetEdge team expertise and/or SREs.
-2. Design and implement a new dashboard with these metrics.
+1. Design and implement a new dashboard using a selection of metrics listed below.
-3. Update the Ingress Operator to deploy this dashboard configmap, making it accessible for Cluster Monitoring stack.
+2. Update the Ingress Operator to deploy this dashboard configmap, making it accessible for the Cluster Monitoring stack.

 ### Non-Goals